Adaptive Federated Minimax Optimization with Lower Complexities: Related Works

 \subsection{Distributed Minimax Optimization}

 Minimax optimization is widely applied in many machine learning problems such as robust learning, fair learning and reinforcement learning.
 For the big data applications, recently, there exists an increasing interest in distributed minimax optimization, e.g., training robust Deep Neural Networks (DNNs) over multiple clients and policy evaluation over multi-agents.
-Recently, decentralized optimization methods \citep{liu2020decentralized,beznosikov2021near, rogozin2021decentralized,tsaknakis2020decentralized,zhang2021taming,xian2021faster} for distributed minimax optimization have been developed and studied.
+Recently, decentralized optimization methods \cite{liu2020decentralized,beznosikov2021near, rogozin2021decentralized,tsaknakis2020decentralized,zhang2021taming,xian2021faster} for distributed minimax optimization have been developed.
 For example, \cite{tsaknakis2020decentralized} studied the decentralized optimization methods for the nonconvex-(strongly)-concave minimax optimization.
 Subsequently, \cite{xian2021faster} proposed a faster decentralized minimax optimization method for NC-SC minimax optimization.
-In parallel, some federated minimax optimization methods~\citep{reisizadeh2020robust,hou2021efficient,liao2021local,deng2021local, tarzanagh2022fednest,sharma2022federated} have been developed to solve the distributed minimax problems.
-For example, \cite{reisizadeh2020robust} studied the federated learning methods for NC-PL minimax optimization. \cite{deng2021local} proposed a class of effective Local-SGDA methods for minimax optimization, and provide the convergence analysis for the general minimax optimization.
+In parallel, some federated minimax optimization methods~\cite{reisizadeh2020robust,hou2021efficient,liao2021local,deng2021local, tarzanagh2022fednest,sharma2022federated} have been developed to solve the distributed minimax problems.
+For example, \cite{reisizadeh2020robust} studied the federated learning methods for NC-PL minimax optimization. \cite{deng2021local} proposed a class of effective Local-SGDA methods for minimax optimization, and provide the convergence analysis for the general minimax optimization. \cite{yang2022sagda,sharma2023federated} proposed some communication-efficient federated algorithms for NC-SC/NC-PL minimax optimization.
 Subsequently, \cite{tarzanagh2022fednest,sharma2022federated,xie2023cdma} proposed some accelerated Local-SGDA methods based on the variance reduced techniques.